Haight-Ashbury: Hippie community

 During the 1967 Summer of Love, psychedelic rock music was entering the mainstream, receiving more and more commercial radio airplay.
 The Scott McKenzie song "San Francisco (Be Sure to Wear Flowers in Your Hair)," became a hit that year.
-The Monterey Pop Festival in June further cemented the status of psychedelic music as a part of mainstream culture and elevated local Haight bands such as the Grateful Dead, Big Brother and the Holding Company, and Jefferson Airplane to national stardom.
-A July 7, 1967, Time magazine cover story on "The Hippies: Philosophy of a Subculture," an August CBS News television report on "The Hippie Temptation" and other major media interest in the hippie subculture exposed the Haight-Ashbury district to enormous national attention and popularized the counterculture movement across the country and around the world.
+The Monterey Pop Festival in June further cemented the status of psychedelic music as a part of mainstream culture and elevated local Haight bands such as the Grateful Dead, Big Brother and the Holding Company, Jefferson Airplane and Country Joe and The Fish to national stardom.
+A July 7, 1967 Time magazine cover story on "The Hippies: Philosophy of a Subculture," an August CBS News television report on "The Hippie Temptation" and other major media interest in the hippie subculture exposed the Haight-Ashbury district to enormous national attention and popularized the counterculture movement across the country and around the world.
+In September, Joan Didion published a famous essay on the Haight-Ashbury for The Saturday Evening Post titled "Slouching Towards Bethlehem".
+Based on her observations and interviews with the neighborhood's residents, the piece climaxes with Didion entering an apartment and seeing a five-year old girl high on acid.
+The essay, included in Didion's 1968 essay collection of the same name, is one of her most acclaimed and is considered a classic example of the New Journalism style that emerged in the 1960s.

 The neighborhood's fame reached its peak as it became the haven for a number of psychedelic rock performers and groups of the time.
 The members of many bands lived close to the intersection.
 They not only immortalized the scene in song, but also knew many within the community.

 The Summer of Love attracted a wide range of people of various ages: teenagers and college students drawn by their peers and the allure of joining a cultural utopia; middle-class vacationers; and even partying military personnel from bases within driving distance.
 The Haight-Ashbury could not accommodate this rapid influx of people, and the neighborhood scene quickly deteriorated.
 Overcrowding, homelessness, hunger, drug problems, and crime afflicted the neighborhood.
 Many people left in the autumn to resume their college studies.
-On October 6, 1967, those remaining in the Haight staged a mock funeral, Digger happening, "The Death of the Hippie" ceremony.
-Mary Kasper explained the message of the mock funeral as:
+On October 6, 1967, in Buena Vista Park, those remaining in the Haight staged a mock funeral, Digger happening, "The Death of the Hippie" ceremony.
+News of the event was released by Ron Thelin on October 4, 1967, two days after the arrest of members of the Grateful Dead.
+Men shaved their beards and filled caskets to symbolize the dead hippie.

-Recent history

-After 1968, the area went into decline due to hard drug use, and a lack of policing, but was improved and renewed in the late 1970s.